-Calculus AP (AB) (MCLAP) 11th - 12th 1 credit 5.0

-Prerequisite: Recommended Pre-Calculus.
-None.
-(Refer to Entrance Information Regarding Advanced Courses

-Course Description: Advanced Placement Calculus is a course designed to meet the requirements of Calculus AB as outlined in the Course Description of the Advanced Placement Program in Mathematics.
-This course primarily develops the students' understanding of the concepts of calculus and provides experience with its methods and applications.
+AP Calculus (AB) (MCLAP) 11th - 12th 1 credit GPA Weight 5.0 Prerequisite: Recommended Pre-Calculus.
+Refer to Entrance Information Regarding Advanced Courses on page 10).
+Course Description: Advanced Placement Calculus is a course designed to meet the requirements of Calculus AB as outlined in the Course Description of the Advanced Place ement Program in Mathematics.
+This course prima arily develops the students' understanding of the concepts of calculus and provides experience with its methods and applications.
 Topics include limits, derivatives, integrals, and their applications.
-At the conclusion of this course, students may take the Advanced Placement Calculus Exam which provides students the opportunity to earn college credit.
+At the conclusion of this course, students may take e the Advanced Placement Calculus Exam which provides students the opportunity to earn college credit.
 Graphing calculators will be extensively integrated in the coursework.
 It is highly recommended that students have access to a graphing tool, either a calculator or an online option, to work with on a daily basis.
-This course satisfies the 3rd or 4th vear Mathematics credit.
+This course sat tisfies the 3rd or 4th year Mathematics credit.